stillonearth/CheckersOnBevy/README.md

 #### Go

+Previous work [2] with some fixes with  network architecture changes [5]: https://github.com/stillonearth/CheckersOnBevy/blob/master/checkers-ai/python/MTSC-Go.ipynb

 #### Checkers Ugolki

+Python Jupyter Notebook with training details: https://github.com/stillonearth/CheckersOnBevy/blob/master/checkers-ai/python/MTSC-Ugolki.ipynb

 ### Rust, Bevy and Torch

 Subjective state of these instruments (February 2022):

 * **Rust & Bevy:**  Bevy is suitable for implementing novel training environments because of stability, memory safety and broad ecosystem of plugins.
 Bevy doesn't cost you anything, distributed with double MIT, Apache 2.0 and can be freely used in research and production.
 It can also target Web, Desktop and Mobile making it prime choice for rapid prototyping.
 * **PyTorch:** Has been stable enough that code from 2019 has been used with minor modifications.
-Deploying to mobile is still a struggle.
+Deploying to mobile is still a struggle. wasm isn't a option for model deployment too, but there is option of ONNX.js for javascript model deployment.

 ***